Playwright Becky Prestwich chats to Frankly My Dear UK about CHIP SHOP CHIPS

-Following the success of STREETLIGHTS AND SHADOWS (2007) and LETTING IN AIR (2009), Becky Prestwich makes a welcome return to the stage with new play CHIP SHOP CHIPS, a funny and nostalgic tale of love over fish and chips.
+Following the success of STREETLIGHTS AND SHADOWS (2007) and LETTING IN AIR (2009), Becky Prestwich makes a welcome return to the stage with CHIP SHOP CHIPS, a funny and nostalgic tale of love over fish and chips.

 Becky has certainly had her fair share of success as a writer over the past 10 years.
 Alongside her stage work, the accomplished North West playwright also writes for radio and TV.
 Her first radio play CHOPPING ONIONS was broadcast on BBC Radio 4 in 2013 starring Maureen Lipmann and her second, ALIYAH was broadcast last year starring Gillian Bevan.
 Becky is currently writing for BBC One’s continuing drama DOCTORS, but admits theatre has always remained her first love.

 In CHIP SHOP CHIPS, the action takes place at the grand reopening of Booth’s Fish and Chip Shop.
 Prodigal son Eric has returned home after forty years to run the family business following his father’s death.
 On the opening night, his childhood sweetheart Christine turns up, hoping to reignite old flames.
-Meanwhile, a romance also starks up between teenagers Lee and Jasmine.
+Meanwhile, a romance also sparks up between teenagers Lee and Jasmine.
 Can nostalgia and a portion of fish and chips bring the lovers together or is history sure to repeat itself?

 In anticipation for its premiere next month, Frankly My Dear UK caught up with writer Becky Prestwich to find out about the new play and what inspired her to write about the nation’s favourite food – fish and chips!